Fossil fuel power station: Phase out of fossil fuel power plants

 As of 2019 there is still a chance of keeping global warming below 1.5 °C if no more fossil fuel power plants are built and some existing fossil fuel power plants are shut down early, together with other measures such as reforestation.

 Alternatives to fossil fuel power plants include nuclear power, solar power, geothermal power, wind power, hydropower, biomass power plants and other renewable energies (see non-carbon economy).
 Most of these are proven technologies on an industrial scale, but others are still in prototype form.

-Some countries only include the cost to produce the electrical energy, and do not take into account the social cost of carbon or the indirect costs associated with the many pollutants created by burning coal (e.g. increased hospital admissions due to respiratory diseases caused by fine smoke particles).
+Some countries only include the cost of producing the electrical energy, and do not take into account the social cost of carbon or the indirect costs associated with the many pollutants created by burning coal (e.g. increased hospital admissions due to respiratory diseases caused by fine smoke particles).

 Relative cost by generation source

 When comparing power plant costs, it is customary to start by calculating the cost of power at the generator terminals by considering several main factors.
-External costs such as connections costs, the effect of each plant on the distribution grid are considered separately as an additional cost to the calculated power cost at the terminals.
+External costs such as connection costs and the effect of each plant on the distribution grid are considered separately as additional costs to the calculated power cost at the terminals.